Most people experience grief when they lose someone important to them. It affects everyone differently. There's no right or wrong way to feel.

 Call 999 if somebody dies at home unexpectedly.

 If there's an end of life care plan in place and the death is expected, call the person's GP.
-Leave a message if you cannot speak to them.
+Leave a message, or call 111, if you cannot speak to the GP.

 The GP or another healthcare professional may be able to certify the death.
 Sometimes they may need to report the death to a coroner before it can be certified.